In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 - They are highly curious about you;

-- They always find the time to see you;
+- No excuses, they always find the time to see you;

 - If they can’t see you the day you suggest, they’ll reschedule;